Equip your leaders with new mindsets and capabilities to thrive in a complex world

 Who should attend?

-This course is aimed at experienced managers and executives from mutual or cooperative insurers who lead teams which are required to tackle complex situations, formulating strategies to achieve their organisation’s goals, and leading programmes that translate strategy into action.
+This course is aimed at at senior managers and leaders of change from mutual or cooperative insurers who lead teams which are required to tackle complex situations, formulating strategies to achieve their organisation’s goals, and leading programmes that translate strategy into action.